isarandi/stcnbuf/README.md

-# Buffered STCN for Online Segmentation of Long Videos
+# Buffered STCN for Online and Offline Segmentation of Long Videos

 This is a fork of the STCN video object segmentation method.
 It is optimized for online prediction for long videos.
 That is, feeding a video stream to the network frame-by-frame and obtaining the predictions for each